caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 The configuration file has one section for each run of a worker (some workers, e.g., the flagging one, might need to be run multiple times).
 By editing the configuration file users control the workers' options, deciding which tasks to run and with what settings.
-A detailed explanation of the configuration file syntax is given in the :ref:`configfile` section of this manual.
+An explanation of the configuration file syntax is given in the :ref:`configfile` section of this manual.

-Normally, users will not have to touch anything but the configuration file.
+Users will not have to touch anything but the configuration file.
 They can check what has happened through a variety of data products, including images, diagnostic plots and log files.
 A list of all Caracal data products is available at the :ref:`products` section of this manual.